GreatPhil/MMU_Simulator/README.md

 # MMU_Simulator
-This is a simulation of an OS Memory Management Unit (MMU), including simulations of the virtual memory, backing store, page table, and TLB.
-This was written as a HW assignment for CS543 (Operating Systems) @ Drexel University, in response to the "Programming Project" from Chapter 9 (Memory Mangement) of the assigned text, _Operating System Concepts, 9th Edition, by A Silberschatz et. al_.
+This is a simulation of a generic Operating System's Memory Management Unit (MMU) -- including simulations of the virtual memory, backing store, page table, and TLB.
+This was written as a HW assignment for CS543 (Operating Systems) @ Drexel University, in response to the "Programming Project" from Chapter 9 (Memory Mangement) of the assigned text, _Operating System Concepts, 9th Edition, by A. Silberschatz et. al_.

 ## Instructions